sumurthy/Js-Spec-Gen/markdown/chartpointscollection.md

-# ChartPointsCollection Object (JavaScript API for Word)
+# ChartPointsCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 A collection of all the chart points within a series inside a chart.